Gifted and Talented

-Talent Development (previously Gifted and Talented) programs were created to help advanced learning students achieve the most our of their educational opportunities.
+Gifted and Talented programs were created to help advanced learning students achieve the most out of their educational opportunities.
 The Department of Education recognizes that children with talents have unique learning styles which require special planning and accommodations by school personnel to recognize, develop and nurture.

 To help answer questions and administer Advanced and Accelerated programs, each Intermediate School District has its own Consultant.
 Contact your Intermediate School District (ISD) for information in regard to these programs, or for specific questions regarding your district's gifted and talented opportunities.
-The associations listed below also have helpful information related to Talent Development.
+The associations listed below also have helpful information related to Gifted and Talented education.

 - Michigan Association for Gifted Children (MAGC)